-GuideVine, a search site for financial advisors, proposes that “it’s actually comforting to know that the people who will be helping you plan your retirement, stay on budget, and grow your investment assets are generally an overeducated bunch.”
-They define the credential of CFA® – Chartered Financial Analyst® thus:
+GuideVine, a search site for financial advisors, proposes that "it's actually comforting to know that the people who will be helping you plan your retirement, stay on budget, and grow your investment assets are generally an overeducated bunch."
+They define the credential of CFA® - Chartered Financial Analyst® as:

 A credential given to degree-holding financial professionals who have completed four years of professional financial experience, and have passed three grueling exams covering investment management, financial analysis, ethics, stocks, bonds, derivatives, and other areas of finance.
-It is considered by many to be the gold standard of financial analysis.
-A financial advisor with this designation is well qualified to manage your investments – perhaps even too qualified.
+It is considered by many to be the "gold standard" of financial analysis.
+A financial advisor with this designation is well qualified to manage your investments - perhaps even too qualified.

 GuideVine defines another gold standard in the industry, Certified Financial Planner™ (CFP®):